baphled/nark/README.md

   end
 ```

-The project is far from perfect but I'm working on improving the way it
+The project is far from perfect but I'm working on improving the way it hook
-works and its flexibility and welcome any critism (good or bad) and
+works and its flexibility and welcome any critism (good or bad) and welcome any
-welcome any contributions.
+contributions.

 Contributing to Nark
 ----------------------------